 Video and images are leading the conversation on social media today, and because of this, traditional social listening tools are missing the mark.
 Dash Hudson has developed a powerful AI-driven social listening tool that is built with the way users communicate in mind.

-Dash Hudson’s AI is powered by its proprietary technology, Vision, which has been continuously learning since 2016.
+Dash Hudson’s AI is powered by its proprietary technology, Dash Hudson's Vision AI, which has been continuously learning since 2016.
 This means that you’re able to go beyond basic text and numbers to gather real insights into how your brand and competitors are being seen online, and how various audiences are responding.

 While the capabilities of social listening tools vary, you can generally expect a good tool to keep tabs on conversations and information surrounding your brand, bridging the gap between assumptions and real customer feedback.